How do I get started?

 What do I have to do now that I’ve filled out the application?

 You do not have to do anything for now.
-If the applicant is approved for the loan, you will need to provide the Hebrew Free Loan Association with a copy of your photo ID and sign two documents.
-You may sign them in person at the HFL office (4307 Murray Avenue, Pittsburgh, PA 15217) OR you may have the documents signed in front of a notary.
+If the applicant is approved for the loan, you will need to sign two documents for Hebrew Free Loan.
+These documents will be provided electronically or you may sign them in person at the HFL office if Loan Committee is held in person (4905 Fifth Avenue, Pittsburgh, PA 15213).
 The two documents are the Confirmation of Loan Terms and the Guaranty Agreement.